-Eversource and UI Standard Service generation supply meets this minimum.
+Eversource and UI Standard Service generation supply meets the minimum RPS.
 The utilities do not offer a generation supply option that exceeds the minimum.

 A Renewable Energy Certificate, or REC, is issued for each Megawatt-hour (MWh) of energy generated from certain clean or renewable sources or for each MWh of energy saved through the installation of energy efficiency measures.